Years 7 - 8

 Reflect

 Reflect on the importance of clear communication, respect for privacy, and consent in relationships, especially when addressing sensitive issues such as personal identity.
-Discuss how outing someone without their consent can damage trust and harm relationships.
+Discuss how disclosing someone's sexuality without their consent can damage trust and harm relationships.
 Reflect on the following questions:

-- How did Sammy feel when he was outed without his consent?
+• How did Sammy feel when his sexuality was shared without his consent?

 Explore